 - Appropriate actions to take in emergencies involving blood or other potentially infectious material.

-The training shall be provided by a qualified person and shall include opportunities for questions.
+The training will be provided by a qualified person and will include opportunities for questions.

-The district shall provide training to all employees regarding HIV/AIDS.
-The training shall be provided within six months of initial employment.
-The training shall include:
+The district will provide training to all employees regarding HIV/AIDS.
+The training will be provided within six months of initial employment.
+The training will include: